Social Finance Announces New Career Impact Bond with Clinical Research Fastrack to Expand Access to Clinical Research Job Training, Economic Mobility

 The impact investing nonprofit is working to finance clinical research training and introduce new talent and greater diversity to a fast-growing profession.

-BOSTON and SCOTTSDALE, Ariz., July 6, 2022—Today, Social Finance announced its latest Career Impact Bond, a $5 million partnership with Clinical Research Fastrack to help people facing barriers to employment, including immigrants and refugees with impressive medical or science degrees earned outside of the U.S., find careers within the growing clinical research industry.
+BOSTON and SCOTTSDALE, Ariz.—Today, Social Finance announced its latest Career Impact Bond, a $5 million partnership with Clinical Research Fastrack to help people facing barriers to employment, including immigrants and refugees with impressive medical or science degrees earned outside of the U.S., find careers within the growing clinical research industry.

 The Clinical Research Fastrack Career Impact Bond will serve at least 700 people over three years through a proven 148-hour training program that includes both classroom instruction and career coaching.
 Clinical Research Fastrack has helped hundreds of individuals from diverse backgrounds enter the field of clinical research, where they’ve helped facilitate clinical trials for new treatments to address a variety of health conditions, including Alzheimer’s disease, cancer, Covid-19, diabetes, and heart disease.